voder-ai/create-fastify-ts/user-docs/testing.md

 ## Test commands

-From the root of the generated project:
+From the root of this template repository (not a generated project):

+Generated projects currently do **not** include Vitest configuration, test files, or `test` / `type-check` npm scripts by default.
+This guide describes how the template itself is tested and can serve as a reference if you want to add similar testing to projects you generate with it.

 ```bash
 # Run the Vitest suite once (JavaScript + TypeScript tests)